Mayor & City Council

 |Steven W. Huang, DDS

 Governing the City of San Marino is a City Council of five members, elected by the people to a four-year term, at elections held in November of odd calendar years.

-Note: After the November 2019 election, the City of San Marino will switch to even-year elections to follow a new state law that requires us to align our local elections with the State of California.
-Because of this, Council Members elected in 2017 and 2019 will serve 5-year terms, with our next election to be held in 2022.
+Note: After the November 2019 election, the City of San Marino is switching to even-year elections to follow a new state law that requires us to align our local elections with the State of California.
+Because of this, Council Members elected in 2017 and 2019 are serving 5-year terms, with our next election to be held in 2022.

 Calling on government

 We take this opportunity to extend to all San Marinans a cordial invitation to call on any branch of your city government to aid you in any service we can offer you.
 This is your city, and the friendly and courteous city employees are happy to assist you in enjoying your own hometown of which we are all so proud.

 San Marino was formed to protect your personal rights and to control the growth and activities of the city in such a way that each individual resident will be guaranteed a pleasant place in which to live with a minimum of nuisance and with assurance that his property values will be protected by stringent zoning regulations.

 It is your City Council's desire to acquaint the old and new residents with the history and background of San Marino, its many advantages, and some of your responsibilities as a citizen.

 The principles upon which the first City Council established San Marino in 1913 have been followed through the ensuing 100 years.
 The founders of this city wished it to be uniquely residential - single-family homes on large lots surrounded by beautiful gardens, with wide streets and well maintained parkways.
 There were to be no manufacturing districts, heavy business areas or any apartment houses or duplexes.
 To maintain these standards, the City Council has continued to pass and enforce strict zoning regulations.